Ghui-Yang/LPV-model-Identification/README.md

 # LPV-model
 The source code for building LPV model
 Reference：A Method of LPV Model Identification for Control
-The code is not optimized, but it can definitely run.
 Environment: MATLAB 2018b